telliott99/MySwift/part1/characters.rst

 Characters
 ##########

-A character is a type in Swift and may be represented as ``'a'`` for example, for the letter a.
+A character is a type in Swift and may be represented as ``'a'`` for example, with single quotes, representing the single character a.
 But you don't initialize a character with a literal character.
 Instead do this:

 .. sourcecode:: bash